boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

    If at the time, you don't want to enter your credentials and install plugins, you can safely close it.
-While the tool starts automatically only once, you can open it at any time from the :menuselection:`Plugins --> Boundless Connect` menu item.
+While the tool starts automatically only once, you can open it at any time from the :menuselection:`Plugins --> Boundless Connect Login` menu item.

 If your organization works with the remote *Boundless QGIS Plugin Repository*,